bquast/decompr/index.md

 ## Citing

-Citation information is included with the package, if you use decompr for data analysis, please cite it.
+Citation information is included with the package.
+If you use decompr for data analysis, please cite R as well as decompr, using citation() and citation("decompr") respectively, or use the information below.

 {% highlight r %}
 citation("decompr")